 Multiplicative Groups and Euler’s Totient Function

-and none of the other elements of
+and none of the other elements of are invertible with respect to multiplication.

 We know enough now to completely classify the multiplicative groups up to isomorphism.
 For example,